ZZelle/misc/development.environment.rst

 -----------------------------

 The number of instances supported by a fake compute is not limited by physical constraints.
-It allow to perform stress tests on a deployment with few resources.
+It allows to perform stress tests on a deployment with few resources.

 Fake computes can also be used in multi hypervisor-type deployment in order to take advantages of fake and "real" computes during tests

-* create many fake instances for stress tests
+* many fake instances for stress tests
-* create some "real" instances for functional tests
+* some "real" instances for functional tests

 Fake computes can be used for testing Nova itself but also applications on top of it (OpenStack and non-OpenStack ones).